natvernier/ai-trend-radar-lab/README.md

 ## Role in the portfolio

+This is the foresight and learning repository.

+It tracks early signals in AI, cybersecurity, agents, local AI, RAG and technical literacy before they become mainstream management topics.

+The goal is not to collect trends for their own sake, but to understand what they could mean for organizations, workflows, governance, communication and trust.

 This repository is part of a four-repo portfolio system:

 - `adoption-operating-system` — strategy, operating models and adoption logic